-Add ice cubes (ice cubes can be made from water, coconut water or you favorite juice).
+- Add ice cubes (ice cubes can be made from water, coconut water or your favorite juice).

-Add in some oats (also adds protein and fiber to your smoothie bowl).
+- Add in some oats (which also adds protein and fiber to your smoothie bowl).

 One suggestion about using a frozen banana in a smoothie bowl is to peel it first.
 I didn’t do that the first time I froze a banana and when I took it out of the freezer it was very difficult to peel.
 So a little tip, peel the banana first.
-Those ripe bananas are perfect for smoothies so don’t throw them out if they look over ripe.
-When I see over ripe bananas in my kitchen, I think two things…smoothies and banana bread.
+Those ripe bananas are perfect for smoothies so don’t throw them out if they look overripe.
+When I see overripe bananas in my kitchen, I think of two things…smoothies and banana bread.

 I would suggest getting all your toppings somewhat ready to go before making the smoothie bowl and set them aside.
 This way it won’t melt on you while you are getting everything out.
 Also, if you are using a freezer safe bowl, place it in your freezer to chill while you prepare everything.
 This will help keep the smoothie bowl chilled.